Little House (Shepherdstown, West Virginia)

 The Little House, also known as the Florence Shaw Demonstration Cottage, is a child-sized house in Shepherdstown, West Virginia.
 Built between 1928 and 1930, the 10 ft tall Dutch Colonial house is part of a play complex conceived by Florence Shaw, supervisor of teacher training at Shepherd College.
 The stone walled, slate-roofed cottage measures 10 ft long and 9.6 ft deep.
 It is equipped with electric power and a working fireplace, and is fully furnished.
 The house is located on the edge of the Shepherd Campus along Town Run.
 The play complex includes a small barn on the other side of Town Run.

+A plaque on the front of the house reads:

+”This tablet was placed here by the friends of Florence Shaw to honor her for her services as professor of education at Shepherd College from 1923 to 1961.
+The erection of this Little House in 1929 was primarily due to her efforts.”